 Welcome to the EIB network.

-Um she'll have to answer as to why she did not select Barack Obama.
+She'll have to answer as to why she did not select Barack Obama.

-I think his tickets written.
+I think his ticket's written.

-Uh well, it depends.
+Well, it depends.

-Uh if if Barack Obama stays in the race and gives her a tight race, and that race has divided the party, and she doesn't pick him, then deep doo-doo.
+If Barack Obama stays in the race and gives her a tight race, and that race has divided the party, and she doesn't pick him, then deep doo-doo.

-But if he's out of the race early, like if he slips in September, October, uh and is not in the final mix all the way to the end of when the process is concluded, there'd be no reason to put him on there unless she makes a calculation that it'll help out.
+But if he's out of the race early, like if he slips in September, October, and is not in the final mix all the way to the end of when the process is concluded, there'd be no reason to put him on there unless she makes a calculation that it'll help out.

 There is no racism in the Democrat Party.

-They're not bigoted, they're not uh prejudiced or or any of that.
+They're not prejudiced or any of that.

 So it'd be tough to make it stick.